 - Find new ways for them to enjoy what they love. – So often when kids have a special interest, they want to find new ways to enjoy it.
 This might mean going to a comic conference for an anime fan, going on a tour of a film set, or even heading out to a fossil dig.
 The goal is to find things your child will fully engage with that they wouldn’t be able to experience without a little help from you.

 Make time for the small stuff

 So often when parents think of quality time, they’re working to o all of the big stuff.
 Going on ice cream dates, visiting theme parks, and heading out on trips.
 While there is a place for big stuff, life is made up of the little moments.
 Making time for the small stuff can be a game-changer for your relationship and help you spend quality time with your child.
 Here are a few ways to make them a priority.

-- Find the little laughs. – One of my all time favorite memories with my daughter is standing in the backyard on a windy day wrapped in blankets.
+- Find the little laughs. – One of my all-time favorite memories with my daughter is standing in the backyard on a windy day wrapped in blankets.
 We stood there and let the wind blow our blankets up like capes.
-Sometmes life gives us little moments to laugh with our kids.
+Sometimes life gives us little moments to laugh with our kids.
 Take advantage of those special moments to spend quality time with your child.

 Looking for more?

 - Parenting a Tween | Tips and Tricks for Handling the Tween Phase